jgoldfar/jgoldfar.github.io/README.md

 To make more significant changes to the pages, it is recommended to run `hugo` as a server, using

     make serve

+To generate a new page (in particular, to automatically set the date) run

+    make new FileName=...

+In particular, to make a new blog post with the title (for instance) `ImplicitFunctionTheoremApplications`, run

+    make new FileName=blog/ImplicitFunctionTheoremApplications